RnbWd/chronic/README.md

 ### chronic(task, opts, [func])

 - `task` is a string.
 Works similarly to `gulp.task('task', function(..))`
 - `opts` is NOT an object, it must contain a chainable series methods chronic.
-Built on top of azer's [bud](https://github.com/azer/bud#running-tests-and-restarting-when-files-change), however following methods are accepted:
+Built on top of azer's [bud](https://github.com/azer/bud#running-tests-and-restarting-when-files-change) with different methods.

-- **chronic methods:**
+#### chronic methods:

 - `chronic.src` a string, an array of strings, or a comma separated list of strings